 Often rated as one of the most haunted hotels in the county, the Monteleone has one particularly famous resident.
 In the late 1800s, the Begere Family lost a child while staying at the Monteleone.
 Their son, Maurice, succumbed to a fever while staying on the 14th floor of this historic hotel.
 Right away, as soon as the next night, Maurice’s mother saw him in the hotel, and he told her, “Mommy, don’t cry.
 I’m fine.”

 The sightings continue today.
 Guests staying on the 14th floor (which is actually the 13th floor, creepy!) often report seeing a friendly child playing in the hallway.
 Some even go as far as to say the child entered their room while they were on their bed.
 Paranormal experts agree that this floor has significant activity.
 Sleep tight!

 Aside from Maurice, another reason to pay a visit to this haunted hotel is the Carousel Bar, spinning its way around the top of the French Quarter.
-This rotating bar is topped with whimsical old-fashioned carousel, sans the oscillating fiberglass horses.
-So, even if you don’t see a ghost it’s still a great place to catch a drink.
+This rotating bar is topped with a whimsical old-fashioned carousel sans the oscillating fiberglass horses.
+So, even if you don’t see a ghost, it’s still a great place to catch a drink.